giyu51/OpenCV-Frame-Stacker/README.md

 #### Function Parameters

 - `stack_shape` (tuple): A tuple specifying the desired shape of the image stack in terms of the number of rows and columns.
+- `frames` (list | np.ndarray): A list of numpy arrays or a numpy array containing the input images to be stacked.
+Each element in the list or array represents an image.
 - `dtype`: The data type of the output image.
 It determines the range and precision of pixel values.
-- `frames` (list | np.ndarray): A list of numpy arrays or a numpy array containing the input images to be stacked.
-Each element in the list or array represents an image.
+Defaults to `np.uint8`

 #### Function Workflow